EDAO-Project/TableSearch/README.md

 Generate RDF embeddings by following the steps in the README in the <a href="https://github.com/EDAO-Project/DBpediaEmbedding">DBpediaEmbedding</a> repository.
 Create a folder `embeddings` in `data`.
 Move the embeddings file `vectors.txt` into the `data/embeddings` folder.

-The embeddings will be loaded into an SQLite database with two attributes: _entityIRI_ of type string and _embedding_ of type float[] (float array).
+The embeddings will be loaded into an SQLite database with a relation of two attributes in the working directory: _entityIRI_ of type string and _embedding_ of type float[] (float array).

 Build the project and run the _embedding_ command from within the container
 ```